Ontario condo developer suddenly cancels years-long sales deal — unless buyers pay $100K more | CBC News

 The couple said they feel like they have no choice but to buy back in and hope the developer doesn't raise the price again.

-"And to get a lawyer to fight it is going to cost us money that we can't really afford," Margaret said.
+"To get a lawyer to fight it is going to cost us money that we can't really afford," Geniole said.

-Wendy Acheson, the CEO of the Home Construction Regulatory Authority (HRCA), said it's received complaints from buyers in similar situations since it started operating in February.
+Wendy Acheson, the CEO of the Home Construction Regulatory Authority (HCRA), said it's received complaints from buyers in similar situations since it started operating in February.

 "In fact, we issued an advisory about that in April to let builders know that we expected them to treat purchasers with honesty and integrity if they're going to try to renegotiate a contract," said Acheson.